SantanderMetGroup/ATLAS/reference-regions/README.md

-## Reference Regions and CMIP aggregated results
+## Reference Regions

-The new reference regions are provided as polygons in different formats (csv with coordinates, R data, and shapefile, *CMIP6_refereceRegions*) together with R and Python notebooks illustrating the use of these regions with worked out examples.
+The new reference regions are provided as polygons in different formats (csv with coordinates, R data, and shapefile) together with R and Python notebooks illustrating the use of these regions with worked out examples.

 The csv file contains the corner coordinates defining each region in [EPSG:4326](https://spatialreference.org/ref/epsg/wgs-84/) and is used to build the spatial objects (the R data file and the shapefile), which contain coordinate information at a 0.44º resolution.
 This additional information is created via linear interpolation, while keeping the original vertices defined in the csv.